dan-fritchman/Thesis/content.md

 - A `location` dictating the position of its origin in schematic coordinates.
 - An `orientation` dictating its reflection and rotation.

 Note these fields are identical to those of `Instance`, but for the removal of the `of` string-field.
-The semantic content of a schematic `Port` is dicated fully by its `Kind` field, which also dictates its pictorial representation.
+The semantic content of a schematic `Port` is dictated fully by its `Kind` field, which also dictates its pictorial representation.

 In SVG, each `Port` is represented by a group (`<g>`) element.
 Port groups are identified by their use of the `hdl21-port` SVG class.
 The location and orientation of each instance is stored in its port-group's `transform` attribute.